Nelson-Cod/alx-pre_course/README.md

 My first readme
-this readme was not easy
+ but this readme was not easy